 Commitment and unlimited patience with students are essential for being a successful teacher.
 However, I have learned that being involved with and knowing about diverse cultures also enhances a teacher’s success.
 I grew up in a cosmopolitan area of New York City, and was also fortunate enough to be able to travel to different countries and meet different people.
 That experience helped me to “blend in” and respect the wide differences of other people and their cultures.

-When I teach now, I employ and share all of my past experiences and knowledge with my students.
+When I teach and instruct now, I employ and share all of my past experiences and knowledge with my students.
 I encourage my students to interact with each other and to see past their own differences, thereby enriching the learning environment.
-It is my strong belief that every child has the ability to learn, in spite of the (un)seen learning disabilities or physical/mental impairments they may have.
+It is my strong belief that every child has the ability to learn, in spite of the seen and unseen learning disabilities or physical and mental impairments they may have.
 It takes a good teacher to find different and unusual ways to help motivate and foster a good, safe learning environment for students; it also takes a committed teacher with patience and understanding to “turn the light on” in students’ minds.

 My own professional development never ends.
 Participating in teacher seminars, maintaining proper credentials and certifications, keeping up with the latest teaching strategies, and assisting new teachers through mentoring, are just a few steps I have taken to enhance my professional development.

 I am a firm proponent of the following quote from Malcolm X who said: “Education is our passport to the future, for tomorrow belongs to the people who prepare for it today.”
 My parents had instilled that belief in me and I intend to implant that into the minds of all my students.
 Teaching is “literally” in my blood.
 My father was a physics and math professor at Virginia State College and at New York Institute of Technology.
 My mother taught (Special Education) in the New York City public school system for over 35 years.
 Both of my parents have graduate degrees from New York University.